OSDeploy/GitBook/osconfig/getting-started.md

 Start-Process PowerShell_ISE.exe -Wait
 ```

-Yup, even PowerShell ISE works so you can do some test scripting in a Pre-OS Environment.
-Have fun!
+Yup, even PowerShell ISE works so you can do some test scripting in a Pre-OS Environment

 ![](/assets/2018-05-24_23-50-13.png)

+---

+## What's Missing?

+For starters, we do not have WMI running, so keep this in mind when customizing your scripts.
+Also since we are under the SYSTEM context, we do not have any default Console settings, so you cannot scroll back on long PowerShell scripts that are executing as the Screen Buffer is at the minimum.